Sicily Applied Biotechnology Program

 Cefalú orientation period: modern bed and breakfast

-Palermo: residence halls
+Palermo: shared apartment or residence halls

 Open to qualified students matriculated at U.S. colleges and universities.